NickT43107/osticket-prereqs/README.md

 <img width="212" alt="image" src="https://github.com/NickT43107/osticket-prereqs/assets/139840658/5b2c9db8-0d15-452e-b7f1-7ab7dd4c29c6">
 </p>
 <p>
-Once everything is downloaded, you'll want to go ahead and start installing everything on to the virtual machine.
+Step 2: Once everything is downloaded, you'll want to go ahead and start installing everything on to the virtual machine.
 You'll first want to create a directory for PHP, by first installing "PHP manager for IIS".
 Then you will want to create a file folder in "this PC" for PHP Zipped file download, take the contents from the "ZIPPED PHP 7.3.8" download and dump them into the file folder for PHP in "this PC", or C:/php for short.
 Install Rewrite Module/VC_redist.x86.exe.
 Now you will want to install MYSQL, once installed click typical setup->Launch Configuration Wizard->Standard Configuration.
 Then just create your username and Password for MYSQL.

+  Step 3: From here you will want to open IIS as admin, and register PHP within IIS.
+Next will be to Download osTicket from the Installation Files Folder
+Extract and copy “upload” folder to c:\inetpub\wwwroot Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”

 <br />

 <p>